Burnallover/frisquet-mqtt/README.md

 # Configuration

-Add your Wifi and Mqtt information in the file named 'conf.example.h' and rename it conf.h
+Add your Wifi and Mqtt information in the file named 'conf.example.h' and rename it conf.h If you have a second Zone, and/or water heating on your boiler model, you can modify sensorZ2 and sensorecs to 'true'
 ```bash
  // Configuration Wifi
  const char* ssid = "ssid wifi";  // Mettre votre SSID Wifi